nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Step 3.
 After parsing this input, a `DeleteExerciseCommand` (inheriting from the generic `EditProgrammeCommand`) is created and executed.

 Step 4.
-The command first retrieves the chosen Progamme with `ProgrammeList#getProgramme()`.
+The command first retrieves the chosen Programme with `ProgrammeList#getProgramme()`.

 Step 5.
 The command then retrieves the chosen Day with `Programme#getDay()`.